Key takeaways

 - Comparison factors: The “best” course depends on your needs.
 Key factors to compare are the study format (live-taught vs. self-paced), duration, and financing options, especially eligibility for the Bildungsgutschein.

-- WBS CODING SCHOOL: Our Data Analytics course is a 13-week (English) live-taught, remote program.
+- WBS CODING SCHOOL: Our Data Analytics Course is a 13-week (English) live-taught, remote program.
 Our longer, 10-month program is also available (English).
 Both are 100% fundable by the Agentur für Arbeit or Jobcenter and designed for career changers.

 Table of Contents